-The mission of the Doctorate of Social Work program is to transform seasoned social workers into leaders in the field by training them to become scholars who develop and disseminate knowledge through peer-reviewed journal articles, national and international conference presentations, teaching, supervision, and innovative digital projects.
+The mission of the Doctorate of Social Work program is to transform experienced clinical social workers into leaders who promote individual, family, and community well-being and social justice in an increasingly diverse and global environment by training them to develop and disseminate clinical knowledge through peer-reviewed journal articles, national and international conference presentations, teaching, supervision, and innovative digital projects.

 DSW Program Goals

 Graduates of the DSW Program at the School of Social Work will:

 - Develop an area of expertise in the field of clinical social work.

 - Advance new scholarship in the field of clinical social work through the completion of a case study and qualitative research project.

 - Disseminate scholarship within an area of clinical social work through multiple modalities including the creation of a multi-media project, submission of original manuscripts to peer-reviewed journals, presenting at national and international conferences, supervision and teaching.

 Each year consists of nine onsite weekend residencies and two online residencies.
 The onsite residency sessions will include lectures, seminars, writing workshops, case presentations, meetings with faculty and advisors, and participation in research interest groups.
 Each day of a residency consists of two three-hour modules; one in the morning and one in the afternoon.
 Our modular approach provides the flexibility for students to learn from a multitude of faculty with a broad array of expertise and allows our faculty (drawn from across various disciplines, institutions, and nations) to focus instruction on what they do and know best.
 Our instructors are deep thinkers from a variety of fields who have attained considerable influence in their areas, and thus serve as aspirational role models for experienced practitioner doctoral education.